-A note for lifelong students: those of us seeking to be a role model, guide or support to other men and young men in the pursuit of healthy manhood.
+Some notes for lifelong students seeking to be a role model, guide or support to other men and young men along our journey of manhood.
 By Jeff Perera.

 We need to admit to our failures and mistakes, talk about the struggles of unlearning a lifetime of coded and programmed beliefs.
-This year, I look to join those who share stories of mistakes and lessons learned, in order to further open up some honest dialogue among us as men, to model accountability, self-awareness and transparency.
+I look to join those who share stories of mistakes and lessons learned, in order to further open up some honest dialogue among us as men, to model accountability, self-awareness and transparency.
+We need living maps to manhood, real-life examples of possible ways forward.
 Leaning into the discomfort is where the real growth happens.

 When we say that we are all students, it levels everything, it eliminates hierarchies of knowledge.
 This creates a state where we can take in and accept lessons from anyone, be they eight years old or eighty years old.

-There are some students who take really good notes, students who can turn to you and say “Hey, I’ve had that test before, here’s what I learned.
-Here’s how I passed that test.”
+There are students who can turn to you and say “Hey, I’ve had that test before, here’s what I learned.”
 Some of us are further ahead in our lessons, but can learn from those who picked up on points we missed or overlooked from that class.
 Students must recognize that the path towards changing our world begins and runs through your own heart, mind and spirit.
 You need to be constantly working on yourself.

 The way forward begins with us, within us.

-It isn’t about being better than other men, it is about always trying to be better than you were yesterday.
-Everyday you are re-born, and while all the good you did in all your yesterdays matter, they don’t excuse you from trying to be and do better today.
+It isn’t about being better than other men, it is about trying to be better than your yesterdays.
+While all the good you did in all your yesterdays matter, they don’t excuse you from trying to be and do better today.